L3ad Solutions

 I started treating YouTube Shorts like a set-it-and-forget-it channel.
 Upload, post, watch the views roll in.

-The shift happened when I stopped thinking about Shorts as a distribution channel and started treating them as a funnel stage.
+The shift happened when I stopped thinking of Shorts as a distribution channel and started treating them as a funnel stage.
 A 15-second video isn't supposed to convert anyone.

-It's supposed to make someone curious enough to click my profile, watch a longer video, or check the link in my bio. com) shows that short-form video drives engagement, but engagement without direction is just noise.
+It's supposed to make someone curious enough to click my profile, watch a longer video, or check the link in my bio.
+BrightLocal's social data shows short-form video drives engagement, but engagement without direction is just noise.

 Takeaway